EwoutH/anevicon/README.md

  - [ProductHunt description](https://www.producthunt.com/posts/anevicon)

 ## Contacts
 This product is originally implemented and still maintained by [Temirkhan Myrzamadi](https://github.com/Gymmasssorla).
-You can just ask me for any question, suggestion or permission on my [email](mailto:gymmasssorla@gmail.com).
+You can ask me for any question, suggestion or permission on my [email](mailto:gymmasssorla@gmail.com).
 I will try to answer you soon, but not worry if you don't receive an answer on the same day.